Nikolay Kolyada

-Nikolay Vladimirovich Kolyada (Николай Владимирович Коляда; also transliterated as Nikolai Koliada) is a Russian actor, director, writer, playwright, and playwriting teacher.
-Theatre critic John Freedman names Kolyada as one of several dramatists and directors who might be designated as "fathers" or "mothers" of Russia's contemporary theatre movement.
+Nikolay Vladimirovich Kolyada (Николай Владимирович Коляда; also transliterated as Nikolai Koliada; 4 December 1957 – 2 March 2026) was a Russian actor, theatre director, writer, playwright, and teacher.
+Theatre critic John Freedman named Kolyada as one of several dramatists and directors who might be designated as "fathers" or "mothers" of Russia's contemporary theatre movement.
 (Other contenders mentioned are Aleksei Kazantsev, Elena Gremina, Nadezhda Ptushkina, and Ol’ga Mukhina).
-The New York Times said that Kolyada's work has made a Yekaterinburg a "center of modern drama."
-Kolyada is one of the first Russian playwrights to address homosexuality in his work, especially in Slingshot.
+The New York Times said that Kolyada's work has made Yekaterinburg a "center of modern drama".
+Kolyada was one of the first Russian playwrights to address homosexuality in his work, especially in Slingshot.

-Career
+Life and career

-Kolyada was born December 4, 1957, in Presnogor'kovka in the Kustanai region of the Kazakh SSR, Soviet Union.
+Kolyada was born on 4 December 1957, in Presnogor'kovka in the Kustanai region of the Kazakh SSR, Soviet Union.
 He studied theater in Sverdlovsk, Russian SFSR (now known as Yekaterinburg).
 He worked as an actor with the Sverdlovsk Academic Theatre of Drama, and studied writing at the Gorky Literary Institute in Moscow.
+From 1978 to 1980, he served in the Soviet Army in communications units in Perm.
+Kolyada began writing in the early 1980s.
+His first short story, Sklizko!, was published in 1982 in the newspaper Ural'sky Rabochy.
+In the same year, he wrote his first play, Dom v tsentre goroda.
+His play Igraem v fanty was first published in 1987.
+His first work as a director took place in 1988 at the experimental theatre "Galërka" in Sverdlovsk, where he staged his own play Nine White Chrysanthemums.
 He gained international repute with his play Slingshot, which gave a sympathetic portrayal of a gay relationship.
 The play featured a romance between a nurse and his patient, a soldier wounded in the Soviet–Afghan War.
 Although the gay subject matter was shocking in Moscow, it earned him acclaim abroad when the play received its world premiere at the San Diego Repertory Theatre in 1989.

+In 1989, he was admitted to the Union of Soviet Writers, and in 1990 became a member of the Union of Theatre Workers of the Russian Federation.
+In 1990, he initiated the restoration of the St. Nicholas Church in his native village of Presnogor'kovka, which had been destroyed in the early 1930s and later repurposed as a fire station.

-When he began writing for the theater in the mid-1980s, Kolyada got a reputation for "chernukha", which critic John Freedman describes as an "almost untranslatable but expressive Russian noun [combining] shades of gloom, doom, bile, and jaundice colored with foul-mouthed-insolence."
-His plays were known for their naturalistic approach to representing life's banal and pitiful troubles.
+When he began writing for the theater in the mid-1980s, Kolyada got a reputation for "chernukha", which critic John Freedman describes as an "almost untranslatable but expressive Russian noun [combining] shades of gloom, doom, bile, and jaundice colored with foul-mouthed-insolence".
+His plays are known for their naturalistic approach to representing life's banal and pitiful troubles.
 His plays were among the first in Russia to use profanity, and are known for it.
 His scant use of profanity violated taboo at the time, but set the stage for much more pervasive obscenities by 2010.